Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/006-Working-with-SQL-Databases.md

 - Less Control Over Low Level Code

 - In Case of Complex Queries, Performance Optimization can be a problem ( But we can pass raw sql queries using ORM too )

+# Connecting NestJS to PostgreSQL

+`npm i typeorm` - Install TypeORM, the ORM (Object Relational Mapper) for Node.js/TypeScript

+`npm i @nestjs/typeorm` - Install the NestJS integration for TypeORM, so you can use it in NestJS projects

+`npm i pg` - Install the PostgreSQL driver for Node.js, required for TypeORM to connect to PostgreSQL